fiskaltrust/rollout-doc/invitation-management/README.md

 ![Einladungen der Betreiber](images/operator-prepare-invitation.png "Überischt der Einladungen")

-3. Also, specify which rights **you** would like to have on the operator's account.
+3. Also, specify which rights **you** would like to have on the operator's fiskaltrust.Account.
 You have the following options for this:

 - "Read only": you can log into the operator's account later, but you cannot change anything there.
 - "Read and write": you can log into the operator's account later, read and write everything there, for example, create the configuration of the fiskaltrust.Middelware that you will need during the rollout.